LuvHarris: A Practical Corner Detector for Event-cameras: CONCLUSION

-\begin{IEEEbiography}[{ }]{Leandro de Souza Rosa} Leandro de Souza Rosa has a BSc (2013) in Computer Engineering and obtained the Ph.D. in 2019 by the Institute of Mathematics and Computer Sciences at The University of Sao Paulo (ICMC-USP), Brazil, which was partially developed at the Department of Electrical and Electronic Engineering of Imperial College London.
-His interest areas are hardware architecture design, high-level synthesis and compilation tools, and code optimisation.
-He is currently working as a Post-Doc. researcher at the Istituto Italiano di Tecnologia (IIT), Genova, Italy, focusing event-driven sensors for robotics.
-He has also served as an ad-hoc reviewer of the journals IEEE-TIM, IEEE-TCADICS, Int.
-J. of Embedded Systems (IJES), Science China Information Sciences (SCIS), Elsevier MICPRO, and IEEE Sensors Journal. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Aiko Dinale} Aiko Dinale received the B.E. degree in 2010 in computer engineering from the University of Genova (Italy).
-In 2012, she received the M.E. degree in robotics engineering jointly from Ecole Centrale de Nantes (France) and University of Genoa (Italy) as Erasmus Mundus scholarship holder for the European Master on Advanced Robotics (EMARO).
-In 2017, she earned her PhD title in Mechanical Engineering (Robotics and Mechatronics curricula) from the University of Genoa (Italy).
-Since then, she is a postdoc at the Italian Institute of Technology (IIT) in Genoa (Italy).
-She has been working on various topics such as whole-body dynamics, and control of humanoid robots, and event-driven perception systems for robotics. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Simeon Bamford} Simeon Bamford completed his PhD in Neuroinformatics at the University of Edinburgh in 2009.
-Since then he has worked both academically and commercially on neural and neuromorphic engineering, in hardware and software, including event-based vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Chiara Bartolozzi} Chiara Bartolozzi (IEEE Member) is researcher at the Istituto Italiano di Tecnologia.
+\begin{IEEEbiography}[{ }]{Chiara Bartolozzi} Chiara Bartolozzi (IEEE Member) is researcher at the Istituto Italiano di Tecnologia.
 She earned a degree in Engineering (with honors) at University of Genova (Italy) and a Ph.D. in Neuroinformatics at ETH Zurich, developing analog subthreshold circuits for emulating biophysical neuronal properties onto silicon and modelling selective attention on hierarchical multi-chip systems.
 She is currently leading the Event Driven Perception for Robotics group (www.edpr.iit.it), mainly working on the application of the "neuromorphic" engineering approach to the design of sensors and algorithms for robotic perception.
 She served as chair of the Neuromorphic Systems and Application Technical Committee of IEEE CAS and as co-general chair of IEEE Int.
 Conf. on AI Circuits and Systems AICAS2020. \end{IEEEbiography}